 We will ask you to inform us at the earliest opportunity of any holiday arrangements that you may have already or any that you make at a later date whilst your child is on the waiting list.
 We would also ask you to ensure we have your current telephone number and inform us of any change to this or your address.

 You will usually be given about 2 weeks’ notice of the date of your child’s surgery.
-You need to know that there are a number of appointments we will need you to attend before and after the surgery date.
+You need to know that there are a number of appointments we will need your child to attend before and after the surgery date.
 These include:

 Usually 1 week before the surgery date.
-You will see the orthoptist and the doctor.
+Your child will see the orthoptist and the doctor.
 Details of the surgery will be confirmed at this visit.
-You will visit the ward where your child will have a general health check and you will have an opportunity to visit the ward where your child will be staying on the day of the surgery.
+You and your child will visit the ward where your child will have a general health check and you will have an opportunity to visit the ward where your child will be staying on the day of the surgery.

 Date of the operation

-You will receive detailed instructions when you attend for your pre-operative visit.
+You will receive detailed instructions when your child attends for their pre-operative visit.
 Generally your child should not eat or drink at least 6 hours before the operation.
-You will need to arrive at the hospital early.
+You and your child will need to arrive at the hospital early.
 The operation will be carried out in the morning and your child should be able to go home in the late afternoon, as long as they are feeling well.
 If they are not feeling well, they may need to stay at the hospital overnight.
 Please bring any special toys or comforters that may help your child settle.
 It is advised that you arrange for someone to collect you and your child from the hospital rather than use public transport.

 What will happen?

-- On the day of the surgery you will need to arrive at the hospital early, you will be advised of a suitable time
+- On the day of the surgery you and your child will need to arrive at the hospital early, you will be advised of a suitable time

 - You will have an opportunity to speak with the your child’s consultant

-- Your child will be undergoing general anesthesia which means they will be asleep during the operation.
-If you wish, you will be able to accompany your child to the operating theatre until the anesthetic is given
+- Your child will be undergoing general anaesthesia which means they will be asleep during the operation.
+If you wish, you will be able to accompany your child to the operating theatre until the anaesthetic is given

 - When your child returns from the theatre, the eye that has been operated on may be covered.
 This is in place to prevent accidental rubbing of the eye and may be removed when your child wakes.

 - The eye may be red, feel sore and be weeping.
 This is all normal.
-If your child does complain of pain or soreness the nurse will be able to provide pain relief.
+If your child does complain of pain or soreness the nurse will be able to provide pain relief medication.

 - Before your child goes home, you will be shown how to effectively bathe the eye and how to put drops into your child’s eye.